-The Echo Arena is located on Liverpool's famous waterfront, just a stone's throw from the Albert Dock complex.
-The 11,000 capacity Echo Arena is connected to the BT Convention Centre and together they are known as the ACC Liverpool (Arena & Convention Centre Liverpool).
+The M&S Bank Arena is located on Liverpool's famous waterfront, just a stone's throw from the Albert Dock complex.
+The 11,000 capacity M&S Arena is connected to the Exhibition Centre Liverpool and together they are known as the ACC Liverpool (Arena & Convention Centre Liverpool).

 Manchester Arena – formerly known as the Nynex, MEN Arena, and most recently the Phones 4u Arena – is one of the largest indoor concert venues in Europe, with a maximum capacity of 21,000.
 Manchester Arena features full 360 degree (bowl) seating, with an upper tier and a lower tier separated by hospitality boxes.